 When arm pain has no apparent cause, the problem could be the stellate ganglion nerves.
 These nerves originate in the neck and are part of the sympathetic nervous system, which controls involuntary movements such as pupil dilation, blushing, and sweating.
+These nerves are also the source of Complex Regional Pain Syndrome symptoms such as hypersensitivity and intense pain.

 In addition to arm pain, dysfunction of the ganglion nerves may cause pain in the head, neck, or upper chest.
 A stellate ganglion block allows physicians to determine whether the ganglion nerves are causing pain.